We are here...

 The Council serves, and makes decisions on behalf of, the village and aims to keep everyone informed about important issues and on-going projects.
 There are seven councillors - they are committed to the wellbeing of Chedburgh and give their time, effort and resources without financial reward.

 Councillors are members of the community, elected by the community.
 Elections take place every four years and the last ones were on the 2nd May 2019.
 Five candidates stood and were elected uncontested and two more were later co-opted.

-Chedburgh is a village and civil parish in the St Edmundsbury district of Suffolk in eastern England.
+Chedburgh is a village and civil parish in the West Suffolk district in eastern England.
 It is located on and around the A143, about five miles south-west of Bury St Edmunds.

 The 2011 census recorded that Chedburgh comprised 251 dwellings and had a population of 597, although there have been over 50 new houses built since then.
 The village has a hall (The Erskine Centre), a church and a pub.
 You can find more information about the Village Hall, the Church or the village Pub here.

 There are two key issue facing the community at the moment.

 The first issue is the closure of the pub and the demolition of ancillary structures and the destruction of some of its infrastructure.
 Having consulted with residents, the Council faciltated the establishment of a steering group to consider what the community can do to help ensure that the pub re-opens.
-This led to the establishment of a community interest group (GIG) which is seperate from and independent of, the Council.
-The CIG is in the process of trying to acquire the pub to run as a community venture.
+This led to the establishment of a community interest company, Chedburgh Marquis Cornwallis Hub (CMCH)) which is seperate from and independent of, the Council.
+CMCH is in the process of trying to acquire the pub to run as a community venture.